Walk, walk, walk around Macau, and you'll see a lot! Here are some of my must-see places:

 * Visit the old temples, A-Ma and , for a view of the old Chinese world

 * The islands, Taipa & Coloane: catch a cab there and wander around the old cobble-stoned streets.

-* Visit Pousada de São Tiago, a small Portuguese fort converted into a small hotel, full of character, and with great view over 7 years ago
+* Visit Pousada de São Tiago, a small Portuguese fort converted into a small hotel, full of character, and with great view about 10 years ago

 I would totally agree with the advice from Carlene ... the only tribute I would pay to casinos is a visit to the Venetian, but purely as an attraction.
 It has an enormous under-roof canal area which in terms of a 'wet day' can be a great way of remaining dry and comfortable, fed, and shopped (in a shopping centre sense).